 If you do find yourself being carried off by thoughts about the future or the past, gently bring yourself back to the present moment.
 It is a useful practice to make habit because it can help you manage feelings of stress, anxiety and pressure.
 There are lots of great apps that can help you to begin a mindfulness practice, and some are even free.
-You can find some more information and guidance about mindfulness on our website.

 Waiting for results from your assessment can be a stressful time for pharmacy students.
 On this page, we will go through some strategies that can help you whilst you're waiting on your results.

 Getting adequate sleep may be the last thing on your mind whilst waiting for you assessment results.
 However, a good night’s sleep will put you in a good frame of mind to face what lies ahead.
-You can find more guidance on sleeping well on our website.

 Sharing the worry